Brian-Pho/Textbook-Notes/content/posts/textbooks/the-neurology-of-consciousness/index.md

     - Doesn’t reduce to attention or memory.
 - We also shouldn’t confound consciousness with processes that directly precede or follow experience.
 Consciousness is the experience, not the stuff before and after.
 - E.g. Expectations, task planning, self-monitoring, unconscious stimulus processing, or verbal reporting.
+- Consciousness and sensory input/motor output
     - We are usually conscious of what goes on around us and what goes on within our body.
     - So it’s natural to think that consciousness may be tightly linked to the ongoing interactions between the world and body.
     - However, there are many examples that contest this idea.
     - E.g. Stimulus-independent consciousness.
 We are conscious of our thoughts, which don’t seem to correspond to anything out there, we can also imagine things that aren’t real, we also dream.
     - When we do, sensory areas can be activated from the inside.
     - All that seems to matter is that the corticothalamic system continues to function during dreaming and wakefulness.
     - Further evidence that neither sensory inputs nor motor outputs are needed to generate consciousness comes from blind people and from locked-in syndrome patients.
     - E.g. People with retina blindness can both imagine and dream visually if they become blind after the age of 6-7 years old.
-- Locked-in syndrome patients can be almost completely paralyzed, and yet they’re just as conscious as healthy subjects.
+Locked-in syndrome patients can be almost completely paralyzed, and yet they’re just as conscious as healthy subjects.
     - Thus, consciousness seems to depend on what certain parts of the brain are doing, without requiring any interaction with the environment or the body.
     - This also refutes Antonio Damasio’s theory of consciousness that depends on the brain feeling itself and the body.
+- Consciousness and language
     - There have also been claims that consciousness only emerges with language.
     - However, neurological evidence from patients with aphasia shows that it doesn’t interrupt the flow of experience, even though it may change or remove certain aspects of it like inner speech.
     - Consciousness continues in the absence of language.
+- Consciousness and introspection
     - Consciousness is usually evaluated by verbal reports, which suggests that consciousness may arise through the ability to reflect on our own perceptions.
+    - So it’s natural to suggest that consciousness may arise through the ability to reflect on our own perceptions.
     - Contradicting evidence comes from when we become absorbed in some intense perceptual task.
     - E.g. Watching an engrossing movie, playing a fast-paced video game, in a major accident, or during non-lucid dreaming.
     - We are vividly conscious, as in we’re immersed in the rapid flow of experience, but without the need for reflection or introspection.
     - Often, we become so immersed that we may lose our sense of self, our inner voice.
     - Much of experience is unreflective but that doesn’t mean that we’re not conscious of it.
     - Another study of a classification task that varied the speed of the experiment found that the slow and fast conditions were similar in the cognitive task but differed in the sensorimotor and attentional loads.
     - Behavioral measurements confirmed that self-awareness was high during the slow condition but abolished during the fast condition.
     - The results of the study showed that during the slow, introspective condition, there was activation of prefrontal regions, whereas during the fast condition, there was strong activation of the sensory cortex.
     - Crucially, during the fast condition, self-related cortex was deactivated below the rest condition.
     - This deactivation of prefrontal regions was thus the neural correlated of “losing oneself” during the fast condition.
-- These prefrontal regions were involved in self-representations and suggest that their activation isn’t necessary for perceptual consciousness, but only to reflect upon it and to report it to others.
+    - These prefrontal regions are involved in self-representations and suggest that their activation isn’t necessary for perceptual consciousness, but only to reflect upon it and to report it to others.
     - It appears that self-related activity is actually shut off during highly demanding sensory tasks.
     - Frontal activity relates to introspection and reporting rather than to conscious perception.
+- Consciousness and attention
     - Attention and consciousness often go hand-in-hand.
     - E.g. When we pay attention to an object, it becomes more vivid.
 And when we shift it away, it fades from consciousness.
     - While attention and consciousness may seem to be identical, there are strong arguments for the dissociation between attention and consciousness.
     - E.g. Paying attention to a stimulus decreases the duration of its afterimage, whereas consciously seeing the stimulus increases the duration of its afterimage.
     - Attention can also be deployed to a stimulus that remains unconscious.
     - The other dissociation, consciousness without attention, is more controversial.
     - E.g. When driving along a familiar road, we might not be paying attention to the road but does that mean we don’t experience it at all.
+- Consciousness and memory
     - There’s also a dissociation between working memory and consciousness as there are patients with prefrontal lesions, where working memory is severely compromised, but consciousness is clearly preserved.
     - There’s also the case of people with amnesia that have lost their episodic memories but are still conscious.
     - E.g. Patient H.M.
+- Consciousness and space
     - The brain employs different maps of space using different frames of reference.
     - E.g. Eye-centered. head-centered, and body-centered maps.
     - Like attention, it’s difficult to dissociate consciousness from spatial awareness.
     - E.g. The condition of neglect pairs awareness and consciousness to ignore a part of the visual field, body, or space.
+- Consciousness and the bodily self
     - Can consciousness exist in the absence of a sense of self or of a body?
     - Distinctions of self
         - *Narrative, autobiographical self*: the self that characterizes the fundamental sense of who we are.
         - *Feeling of agency*: experiencing that one is the source of one’s actions.
         - *Feeling of ownership*: the knowledge that your body and its parts are yours.
             - E.g. The body is heavily represented in the brain.
     - Experiments like the rubber hand illusion show us that our sense of ownership can be altered.
     - Conditions like asomatognosia further show us that our sense of ownership over our own body can be altered without changes in consciousness.
     - Even if we take away the bodily self, our experience still seems to be centered somewhere behind the eyes.
     - Consciousness feels to be centered somewhere.
 - To locate the brain regions for each conscious modality, we would look to regions whose lesions eliminates the experience of colors, shapes, faces, etc.
 - However, creating such a list is difficult because lesions are rarely selective and symptoms change with time.
 - Three criteria for mapping a brain region to sensory experience